For most children, the idea that school playground equipment involves some form of ‘risk’ is far from their minds.

-Navigating swings, slides, roundabouts, climbing frames and other equipment can teach important problem-solving skills and help to develop physical strength, coordination and balance.
+Navigating swings, slides, roundabouts, climbing frames and other school playground equipment can teach important problem-solving skills.
+It can also help to develop physical strength, coordination and balance.

-Laceration: Equipment shouldn’t have hard or sharp edges, or any rough surfaces that are likely to corrode or splinter.
+School playground equipment shouldn’t have hard or sharp edges, or any rough surfaces that are likely to corrode or splinter.

-Entrapment: There shouldn’t be any openings, moving parts or protrusions that could potentially trap hair, clothing or body parts.
+There shouldn’t be any openings, moving parts or protrusions that could potentially trap hair, clothing or body parts.

 BS EN 1176 also acts as a checklist to ensure that organisations don’t forget any key safety points, and can be used in a court of law to provide a benchmark of best practice.
 If an accident happens involving equipment that’s labelled as meeting the standard, insurers and courts should be satisfied that appropriate measures have been taken to set risks at an appropriate level for protecting users.

-Christopher Brown is a programme manager at the British Standards Institute
+Christopher Brown is a programme manager at the British Standards Institute.